Convex-Dev/design/docs/cad/003_encoding/README.md

 ## Overview

 Convex uses the standard **CAD3 Encoding** format that represents any valid Convex data value as a **sequence of bytes**.
-Encoding is an important capability for Convex because:
+The CAD3 encoding is an important capability for Convex because:

 - It allows values to be efficiently **transmitted** over the network between peers and clients
 - It provides a standard format for **durable data storage** of values
-- It enables the definition of a cryptographic **Value ID** to identify any value as a "decentralised pointer", which also serves as the root of a Merkle DAG that is the encoding of the complete value.
+- It defines a cryptographic **value ID** to identify any value.
+This is a decentralised pointer, which also serves as the root of a Merkle DAG that represents the complete encoding of a value.

-The Encoding model breaks Values into a Merkle DAG of one or more **Cells** that are individually encoded.
+The encoding model breaks values into a Merkle DAG of one or more **Cells** that are individually encoded.
 Cells are immutable, and may therefore be safely shared by different values, or used multiple times in the the same DAG.
 This technique of "structural sharing" is extremely important for the performance and memory efficiency of Convex.

 ## Special Requirements

 Convex and related lattice infrastructure have some very specific requirements for the encoding format which necessitate the design of the encoding scheme design here:

 - Every distinct value must have one and only one **unique canonical encoding**, so that it can be hashed to a stable ID
-- It must be possible to read encode / decode `n` bytes of data in `O(n)` time **DoS resistance**
+- It must be possible to read encode / decode `n` bytes of data in `O(n)` time and space to ensure **DoS resistance**
 - There must be a fixed upper bound on the encoding size of any value (excluding referenced children) so that reading and writing can occur in fixed sized buffers - this allows **streaming capabilities**
 - It must be an **efficient binary format** for both storage and transmission
 - It must be **self describing** - no additional schema is required to read an encoding